arinze-edeh/cloud-infrastructure-devops-labs/devops/linux-administration/apache-multi-site-deployment/README.md

-# Apache Static Website Deployment on App Server 2 (stapp02) - xFusionCorp Industries
+# Apache HTTP Server Deployment with Custom Port Configuration on CentOS Stream 9

 ## Table of Contents